 Research leading to the creation of this journal was generously supported by the National Science Foundation (grant # IIS-1014956; and see the related article by D. Koller, B. Frischer, and G. Humphreys, "Research Challenges for Digital Archives of 3D Cultural Heritage Models," JOCCH 5, 2009, pp. 1-20).

 All work submitted for consideration by the journal will normally be subjected to independent peer-review by experts in the appropriate field(s), who may include members of the editorial board.

 The peer-review process is single blind peer review (i.e. the authors do not know the identity of the reviewers while the reviewers can see the name of the authors).
-This is the most common form of peer review among scientific journals and do not require to the authors to delete names, citations, grant references from the submitted version of the article, unless they want to.
+This is the most common form of peer review among scientific journals and does not require the authors to delete names, citations, grant references from the submitted version of the article, unless they wish to.